deepgram/web-next/content/blog/posts/cloud-to-butt/index.md

 ---
-title: Remembering Cloud To Butt
+title: "Remembering Cloud To Butt"
-description: Who remembers the Cloud to Butt extension?
-Say no to buzzwords and use Deepgram's Find and Replace feature to make transcripts way more fun to read.
+description: "Who remembers the Cloud to Butt extension?
+Say no to buzzwords and use Deepgram's Find and Replace feature to make transcripts way more fun to read."
 date: 2022-08-11
 cover: https://res.cloudinary.com/deepgram/image/upload/v1660159294/blog/2022/08/cloud-to-butt/ctb.jpg
 authors: